KalvinHom/CsvDedupe/README.md

 Where there is a conflict in data, the earlier row's data takes precedence.
 If the first row has blank data that the later row has, the later row's data will fill in the blanks.

-## Resulting CSV

-The final ordering of the CSV will not match the original.
-The final phone numbers will look as the original CSV without any characters stripped.

 ## How to Run

 `mix escript.build`